valory-xyz/open-autonomy/docs/fsm-implementation.md

 developer also needs to implement a method for processing the end of a block.
 It needs to be implemented in a way that it can be used to check whether and how a round was ended by returning both the `BasePeriodState` and an `Event`.
-Before we'll look at the implementation an `Event` though, we'll first discuss the `Behaviour` whose execution triggers it.

 ### Behaviour